vmware-tanzu/application-accelerator-samples/where-for-dinner/doc/TAPDeployment.md

 * Tanzu Source Controller
 * Tanzu AppSSO (required if using the `Enable Security` option)
 * Tanzu Spring Cloud Gateway (required if using the `TAP Spring Cloud Gateway` option)
+* Helm Client (required if installing the RabbitMQ operator Helm Chart)

 ## Quick Start